Project No. 13943; A TD124 done less reverently.

-The external finish was chemically removed using a product called "Aircraft Remover".
+This chassis came to me with a worn and ragged external finish.
+A decision was made to chemically remove all coatings using a product called "Aircraft Remover".
 The name will be familiar to those who have worked with automotive finishes.
 Particularly those working in auto body shops and in auto body supply stores.
 Painters who work in the aviation field will also know it.
 After the beige enamel finish is removed we are left with the bare metal.
 This chassis is an aluminum die casting.
 There is evidence of some touch-up and surface prep work having been done at the foundry.
 Nothing ugly.
-For my part, and after having stripped the paint from the aluminum, I found it necessary to go around the external surfaces with a 6 inch board and 400 grit wet/dry sand paper.
-This was needed to smooth out some rather coarse grinding having been done at the foundry.
+For my part, and after having chemically stripped the paint from the aluminum, I found it necessary to go around the external surfaces with a 6 inch sanding board and 400 grit wet/dry sand paper.
+This was needed to smooth out some rather coarse grinding having been done long ago there at the foundry.
 Following the 400 grit I scuffed the outer surfaces with #000 steel wool, and then followed that with more scuffing using a 3M nylon scuff pad (green) to finish off the cleaning process.

 Now I just have to decide what color to paint this unit.
 I do have some piano black acrylic lacquer that I am tempted to use.
-Or I could just leave this one in bare aluminum.
+Perhaps a light medium blue, or I could just leave this one in bare aluminum.
 It kind of reminds me of vintage aircraft with aluminum skins.
 The practice with aircraft was to occasionally polish the aluminum, which was left bare to the elements....even at high altitudes.
 Ahh, the gold ol' days.
+But for now I'll leave it with a scuffed finish and occasionally apply that green nylon scuff pad to maintain the look.

-re: The motor......There is more to the E50, however.
 It has been known for some time that the E50 motor did evolve during the production run of the TD124.
 Forensic evidence suggests that it was sometime late in the run of the original version that Thorens became aware that not all was perfect with the E50.
-The motors tend to run hot and sometimes "cook" their windings.
-An undocumented revision was made.
-They began using larger gage copper wire in the coil windings.
-Otherwise, same as original.
-One source suggests that the changes were made around SN# 40000.*
+The early motors might tend to run a bit warm and - over the years - perhaps "cook" the insulator over the copper windings.
+An undocumented revision was made late in the first version and used thereafter One source suggests that the changes were made around SN# 40000.* And the mkII production run certainly includes this revision.

 *Simone Lucchetti http://www.audiosilente.com/ (text is in Italian.
 Use translator to view in English)

-The result of the coil revision was a cooler running motor and one that produced greater power.
-The motor went from 10 watts to 15 watts with this change.
+The result of the coil revision was an apparently cooler running motor (to the touch) and one that seemed a bit more energetic.
 The revised E50 will reach operating speed quicker on a cold start and then run with more torque throughout the day.
-Additionally, the coils will stay cooler while the motor runs.
 What's not to like!
-As it turns out the above link (audiosilente.com) does produce, and make available, an upgraded windings set for the E50.
+As it turns out the above link (audiosilente.com) does produce, and make available, an upgraded windings set for the E50 that is to the same spec as the motor windings used on the MKII models.
 These can be installed into any E50.
-The price is agreeable for me, so I ordered one set of coils to be used on 13943.
+The price was agreeable for me, so I ordered one set of coils to be used on 13943.

 Here's a copy: coils installation pdf

 The windings offer operation at 3 different voltages, just like the original.
 The only real difference is that the magnet wire in these new windings is a slightly larger gage.
 I did not measure this since it would require surgery.
 Rather, I followed Simone's instruction sheet, soldered the new windings to the Thorens AC terminal and then went through the usual motor-rotor alignment process while the refurbished motor ran under its own power.
 As I type this 13943 is playing an Lp.
 Paul Simon, There Goes Rhymin' Simon.
+This is one of several albums I use for setting up.
 I will observe the operation of the player with new coils over the next couple of days then write down any observations I have to this page.

 5/1/2014....I've had a couple of days to listen to 13943 using the new motor windings.
 Here are some observations about the operation and sound quality of the deck...